-Unless you’ve been living under a rock for the past decade, you’ve probably heard of coworking.
-It’s a shared workspace style that has made considerable waves in the commercial real estate industry in recent years, and it’s showing no signs of slowing down.
+You’ve probably heard of coworking unless you’ve lived under a rock for the past decade.
+It’s a shared workspace style that has made considerable waves in the commercial real estate industry in recent years and shows no signs of slowing down.
+One of the largest and best-known coworking operators, WeWork, is currently the second most valuable startup in the US (behind Uber), thanks to its lofty $40+ billion valuation.

 WeWork might be the one making headlines, but it’s certainly not alone in its quest to deliver beautifully designed, amenity-rich workspaces to businesses large and small.
-There are tens of thousands of coworking locations worldwide used by a vast range of organizations, from big-name brands like Facebook to freelancers and startups.
+Thousands of coworking locations worldwide are used by many organizations, from big-name brands like Facebook to freelancers and startups.
+One report predicts over 30,400 spaces and 5.1 million coworking members by 2022.
+Coworking is everywhere, from expensive design-led brands in downtown locations to independent rooms in remote towns and exotic resorts.
+So, what exactly is coworking?
+How does it work, who uses it, and why are businesses embracing this workspace style?
+Let’s take a closer look at the world of coworking and how it could help your business.

 A Coworking Definition